Paige Hourigan: 2019

 Given a wildcard into the singles qualifying draw at the Auckland Open, Hourigan was again beaten by Valentina Ivanov, this time in the first round.
-She did much better in the doubles where, with partner Taylor Townsend, she got all the way to her first WTA final, having defeated second seeds Kirsten Flipkens and Johanna Larsson in the semifinal.
+She did much better in the doubles where, with partner Taylor Townsend, she got all the way to her first WTA Tour final, having defeated second seeds Kirsten Flipkens and Johanna Larsson in the semifinal.
 Against the scratch pair of Eugenie Bouchard and Sofia Kenin, Hourigan and Townsend raced through the first set to lead 6–1, but lost the second set by the same score.
 The match tie-break was a scrappy affair, with Bouchard and Kenin eventually winning 10–7 to take the title.

-Hourigan made no mistakes in her run to her second ITF doubles title, in Singapore three weeks later, this time with Indonesia's Aldila Sutjiadi as her partner.
+Hourigan made no mistakes in her run to the second ITF doubles title in Singapore three weeks later, this time with Indonesia's Aldila Sutjiadi as her partner.
 Beating the top seeds in their semifinal, they comfortably defeated the Hong Kong pair of Eudice Chong and Zhang Ling in the final, winning nine games in a row from 1–2 down in the first set on the way to a final score of 6–2, 6–3.
 Hourigan's third ITF doubles title came just three weeks later, in Surprise, Arizona, with star American youngster Coco Gauff on her side of the net.
 They started by beating the third seeds, Jovana Jakšić and Giuliana Olmos, and defeated the second seeds, Jacqueline Cako and Ingrid Neel, in an amazing semi-final, coming back from two set points down at 2–5, 30–40 to win five games in a row and take the first set.
 The second set was more straightforward, as they went on to win 7–5, 6–3.
 Less than an hour later they were back on court for the final, where they won the first set against Usue Maitane Arconada and Emina Bektas, but lost the second.
 The match tie-break saw the all-American pair work their way to a 9–5 lead, holding four match points.
 Hourigan and Gauff managed to save all four points to change ends again at 9-9, but then faced another match point, which they saved as well.
 They dropped their own first point again for match point number six, but recovered to level up at 11–11.
-They then lost a match point of their own before finally prevailing 14–12 after an epic 18 minute struggle.
+They then lost a match point of their own, before finally prevailing 14–12 after an epic 18 minute struggle.